jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 [^10]: ["There's Math.random(), and then there's Math.random()", V8 JavaScript Engine blog, 17-DEC-2015](http://v8project.blogspot.jp/2015/12/theres-mathrandom-and-then-theres.html)

-^ For the final section of this presentation, I'll show you another case of random number generation failure.
-At Erlang Factory SF Bay 2011, I chose a PHP5 case.
+^ To conclude this presentation, I'll show you another case of random number generation failure.
+At Erlang Factory SF Bay 2011, I chose a PHP5 case for the Windows.
 This time, I'll show you a case of V8 JavaScript Engine, which was fixed on December 2015.
 In short, they were using an algorithm called MWC1616, which didn't have enough length of period which could be as small as 40 million or even less, and failed a test suite of TestU01, which I introduced in the former presentation page.

 ---

 ![original](v8-random-pattern.png)

 ^ Let's see the difference.
 The old one on the left showed visible horizontal lines.
 The new one, actually generated by Xorshift128+ algorithm, does not have such a problem.
-The good thing was the V8 development team fixed the bug.
-And even better was that Erlang rand module released on May 2015 had fixed this issue at least six months before the V8 Team did!
+The good thing was that the V8 development team fixed the bug.
+And even better thing was that Erlang rand module released on May 2015 had fixed this issue at least six months before the V8 Team did!

 ---